MEDVi Reviews 2026: Cost, Complaints & Legit Check

 Step 4: Receive Your Medication (3-5 business days shipping)

-Your medication ships in temperature-controlled packaging (important for injectable medications).
+Your medication ships in temperature-controlled packaging.
 Most patients receive their first shipment 8-9 days after completing the initial assessment.
+Your package includes your prescribed medication, dosing instructions, injection supplies (if applicable), and information about managing side effects.

 Step 5: Ongoing Support and Refills